pulumi/docs/pulumi-hugo/themes/default/content/resources/streamlining-ai-ml-gke-pulumi/index.md

     youtube_url:

     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2024-03-20T09:00:00.000-07:00
+    sortable_date: 2024-03-28T09:00:00.000-07:00

     # Duration of the webinar.
-    duration: 1 hour
+    duration: 90 minutes

     # "virtual" will be shown under "show virtual events only", otherwise shown as City, State (seattle, wa)
     location: virtual

     # Description of the webinar.
     description: |
-        Learn the fundamentals of Infrastructure as Code through a series of guided exercises using AWS and Pulumi’s platform, where you can use familiar programming languages to provision modern cloud infrastructure.

-        This workshop is designed to help users who are completely new to Pulumi become familiar with the core concepts to be effective with the Pulumi Infrastructure as Code platform.
-We will guide you through the Pulumi platform with diagrams and a series of hands-on exercises to help you understand the building blocks available in Pulumi.
+        One of the most popular ways to train and serve models is to do AI/ML on Kubernetes.
+However, data scientists typically don't do double duty as platform managers.
+Standing up a Kubernetes environment can be a challenge for data scientists but most data scientists know Python.
+We will demonstrate how with Pulumi you can deploy a machine learning platform on GKE and leverage the power of GPUs and TPUs

     learn:
-        - The basics of the Pulumi Programming Model
+        - How to deploy a machine learning platform on GKE using Pulumi, eliminating the challenges of Kubernetes management.
-        - How to provision, update, and destroy AWS resources
+        - How to harness the computational power of GPUs and TPUs seamlessly within your AI/ML workflows.
-        - Build a simple serverless App with Lambda and s3 bucket

     # The webinar presenters
     presenters:
         - name: Josh Kodroff
-          role: Sr. Solutions Architect, Pulumi
+          role: Sr Solutions Architect, Pulumi
           photo: /images/team/josh-kodroff.jpg
+        - name: Jason Smith
+          role: Sr Cloud Customer Engineer, Google

     # case-sensitive
     tags:
-        level: Beginner # Beginner, Intermediate, Advanced
+        level: Intermediate # Beginner, Intermediate, Advanced
-        topics: ["AWS"]
+        topics: ["AI", "Kubernetes"]
-        languages: []
+        languages: ["Python"]

 # The right hand side form section.
 form:
-    # HubSpot form id.
-    hubspot_form_id: ad4c73db-9f9e-4925-a9e6-bd42866d09cc
+    hubspot_form_id: 71503050-8ca0-4e76-bb92-5d35d08636a0
-    salesforce_campaign_id: 701PQ000007obTUYAY
+    salesforce_campaign_id: 701PQ000007ohFTYAY
 ---